-“Tips on What to do in the Azores, Flores” is the eighth instalment of a series of nine blog posts about the Azores islands.
+“Tips on what to do in the Azores island of Flores” is the eighth installment of a series of nine blog posts about the Azores islands.
 The posts are meant to give you a detailed overview of each one of them to help you plan your trip, whether you decide to visit one, two, or all nine.
 If you have any questions or specific request, feel free to drop me an email and I’ll do my best to answer it or to put you in touch with the right contact.

 Perfect island destination for visiting the most Western tip of Europe and admiring untouched lagoons.

 Unlike most of the other islands of the Azores, the natural landscape of Flores is relatively wild — eight lagoons practically untouched, wild rabbits that run around free in the unpopulated areas, small rivers, and waterfalls that continue to shape the island’s coast.
 For better or for worse, the island is not easy to reach or to tame, and perhaps that’s what makes it so appealing.

 Sharing stories of pirate invasions with the neighboring island of Corvo and tales of shipwrecks, one could wonder if both the islands are doomed and not the warmest destination for strangers.
 But visitors do reach the island, and usually leave quiet.
 Not because there is nothing to say, but because the memories of their trip will always speak much louder than mundane adjectives.

 “Little Ireland”, “Little Switzerland”, “pink island”; whatever the expression people use to attempt a description, the island’s isolation, and beauty are said to change people’s perception of the world forever.
 Listed by the UNESCO as Biosphere Reserve since 2009, the diversity of the local fauna and flora is quite remarkable.